dipnot/direct-pay-online-php/README.md

 ```

 ### getPaymentLink
-You can get payment link with the created token to redirect the user to the payment page.
+Get the payment link with the created token to redirect the user to the payment page.
 ```php
 ...
 // You will get the payment URL